agenium-scale/nstools/README.md

 - `-msve512`: enable SVE extensions for fixed sized vectors of 512 bits.
 - `-msve1024`: enable SVE extensions for fixed sized vectors of 1024 bits.
 - `-msve2048`: enable SVE extensions for fixed sized vectors of 2048 bits.
+- `-msm_35`: compile kernels for CUDA with device capability 3.5
+- `-msm_50`: compile kernels for CUDA with device capability 5.0
+- `-msm_53`: compile kernels for CUDA with device capability 5.3
+- `-msm_60`: compile kernels for CUDA with device capability 6.0
+- `-msm_61`: compile kernels for CUDA with device capability 6.1
+- `-msm_62`: compile kernels for CUDA with device capability 6.2
+- `-msm_70`: compile kernels for CUDA with device capability 7.0
+- `-msm_72`: compile kernels for CUDA with device capability 7.2
+- `-msm_75`: compile kernels for CUDA with device capability 7.5
 - `-mfma`: enable FMAs.
 - `-mfp16`: enable native FP16 support.
 - `-fopenmp`: enable handling of OpenMP directives.